ThienVanLuong/multicarrier_autoencoder/README.md

 # Multicarrier Autoencoder
 This is the first implementation of multicarrier autoencoder communication systems in the following paper:

 T. V. Luong, Y. Ko and et. al, "Deep learning aided multicarrier systems", IEEE Trans.
-Wireless Commun., under review, June, 2020.
+Wireless Commun., Nov., 2020 (Accepted).

 Please use the files in folder ./plot_constellation to:
 - Calculate coding gains for the proposed MC-AE and baselines whose constellation data is saved in folder ./plot_constellation/cons_data.